-Are you looking how to grow quality Kienyeji vegetables in Kenya?
-In this post we will give you the best tips on how to plant and care for the most consumed African leafy vegetables in the country.
+Are you looking at how to grow quality traditional vegetables in Kenya?
+In this post, we will give you the best tips on how to plant and care for the most consumed African leafy vegetables in the country.

 African leafy vegetables have a high demand in Kenya’s domestic and export markets.
 You can grow them as food or a cash crop since they are highly nutritious food.
 You can grow kienyeji vegetables in a kitchen garden for use at home or produce them commercially to sell them to leading exporters. supermarkets and mama mboga kiosks across the country.

-To enjoy highest health and profit benefits, you have to follow the best farming practices.
-This guide will give you the best tips on how to grow traditional vegetables for high quality yields.
+To enjoy the highest health and profit benefits, you have to follow the best farming practices.
+This guide will give you the best tips on how to grow traditional vegetables for high-quality yields.
 The tips in this article are;

 - Seed selection: – Use certified seed or seedlings from a reputable seed company

-- Land preparation – Learn on ploughing or harrowing where necessary
+- Land preparation – Learn about ploughing or harrowing where necessary

 - Soil fertility Management – Get the best manure and fertilizer per crop